Trade of the Day for July 22, 2019:VanEck Vectors Gold Miners ETF (GDX)

 This morning, I am recommending another cheap, bullish trade to take advantage of rising gold prices.
 This time, I’m recommending a ratio call debit spread on the VanEck Vectors Gold Miners ETF (NYSEARCA:GDX).

 I am still bullish on the metals, particularly gold and silver.
-Even with the value of the U.S. dollar remaining elevated, gold has continued its breakout and it rose to just under the $1,450 per ounce level.
+Even with the value of the U.S. dollar remaining elevated, gold has continued its breakout, and last week, it rose to just under the $1,450 per ounce level.

 Gold is Establishing Support at Recent Resistance